xiegeo/modbusone/README.md

 ## Challenges

 Packet separation uses a mix of length and timing indications.
-Length is used if CRC is valide, otherwise timing indications is used to find where the next packet starts.
+Length is used if CRC is valid, otherwise timing indications is used to find where the next packet starts.

 Compatibility with wide range of serial hardware/drivers.